 Assistance provided to students to directly pay tuition or other billed fees and money provided by fellowships to aid in the pursuit of studies or research is considered scholarship funding.
 As such, it is processed by the awarding department onto the financial aid award, and the funds are applied each semester to a student's bill.
 Funding amounts that exceed the amount due on the bill will be refunded to the graduate student each semester.

 Scholarship funds become part of the student financial aid package and can result in lessening eligibility for federal aid programs.
 Students applying for student loans should review their financial aid award offer.
-If you are aware of financial assistance that qualifies as scholarship that is not listed on your financial aid award, consult One Stop (firstname.lastname@example.org; 513-556-1000) to fully understand your loan eligibility.
+If you are aware of financial assistance that qualifies as scholarship that is not listed on your financial aid award, consult Enrollment Services (firstname.lastname@example.org; 513-556-1000) to fully understand your loan eligibility.
 You want to avoid having loans changed after you have made plans based on added financial support.

 Compensation for Service